BG3-Community-Library-Team/bg3-community/Tutorials/General/Obtaining-Old-Builds-Patches-Of-BG3.md

 ## Downloading Your Chosen Build
 > **WARNING**
+>
-> Old builds of Baldur's Gate 3 use the same AppData folder as the current Patch of the game.
-Make sure to BACK-UP your `%LocalAppData%\Larian Studios` folder before continuing.
+> Certain older builds of Baldur's Gate 3 use the same AppData folder as the current Patch of the game.
+Make sure to BACK-UP your `%LocalAppData%\Larian Studios\Baldur's Gate 3` folder before continuing.
 >
 > Data loss, including the loss of Save Data **CAN** occur if you do not back up this folder.
 <!-- {blockquote:.is-danger} -->